Introduction for Functional Report of Stock Exchange

 Characteristics or features of the stock exchange are:-

-- Regulates trade in securities: Stock exchange does not buy or sell any securities on its own account.
-It merely provides the necessary infrastructure and facilities for trade in securities to its members and brokers who trade in securities.
-It regulates trade activities so as to ensure free and fair trade.
+- Regulates trade in securities: Stock exchange does not buy or sell any securities on its account.
+It merely provides the necessary infrastructure and facilities for business in securities to its members and brokers who trade in securities.
+It regulates trade activities to ensure free and fair trade.

-- Transactions effected only through members: All the transactions in securities at the stock exchange are effected only through its authorized brokers and members.
+- Transactions effected only through members: All the transactions in securities at the stock exchange are made exclusively through its authorized brokers and members.
 Outsiders or direct investors are not allowed to enter the trading circles of the stock exchange.
 Investors have to buy or sell the securities at the stock exchange through the authorized brokers only.

 - Association of persons: A stock exchange is an association of persons or body of individuals which may be registered or unregistered.

 - Recognition from Central Government: Stock exchange is an organized market.
-It requires recognition from the Central Government.
+It requires attention from the Central Government.

-- Specific location: Stock exchange is a particular marketplace where authorized brokers come together daily (i.e. on working days) on the floor of the market called trading circles and conducts trading activities.
+- Specific location: Stock exchange is a particular marketplace where authorized brokers come together daily (i.e., on working days) on the floor of the market called trading circles and conducts trading activities.
 The prices of different securities traded are shown on electronic boards.
 After the working hours, the market is closed.
-All the working of stock exchanges is conducted and controlled by computers and electronic system.
+All the working of stock exchanges is conducted and controlled by computers and electronic systems.

-- Financial Barometers: Stock exchanges are the financial barometers and development indicators of the national economy of the country.
+- Financial Barometers: Stock exchanges are the economic barometers and development indicators of the national economy of the country.
 Industrial growth and stability are reflected in the index of the stock exchange.

 FUNCTIONS OF STOCK MARKET :

-- The continuous and ready market for securities: Stock exchange provides a ready and continuous market for purchase and sale of securities.
-It provides a ready outlet for buying and selling of securities.
+- The continuous and ready market for securities: Stock exchange provides a swift and permanent demand for purchase and sale of securities.
+It provides an available outlet for buying and selling of securities.
 The stock exchange also acts as an outlet/counter for the sale of listed securities.

-- Facilitates evaluation of securities: Stock exchange is used for the evaluation of industrial securities.
+- Facilitates evaluation of securities: Stock exchange is used in the assessment of industrial securities.
 This enables investors to know the true worth of their holdings at any time.
-Comparison of companies in the same industry is possible through stock exchange quotations (i.e price list).
+A comparison of companies in the same industry is possible through stock exchange quotations (i.e., price list).

 - Encourages capital formation: Stock exchange accelerates the process of capital formation.
-It creates the habit of saving, investing and risk-taking among the investing class and converts their savings into a profitable investment.
+It creates the habit of saving, investing, and risk-taking among the investing class and converts their savings into a profitable investment.
 It acts as an instrument of capital formation.
-In addition, it also acts as a channel for right (safe and profitable) investment.
+Also, it acts as a channel for right (safe and productive) investment.

 - Provides safety and security in dealings: Stock exchange provides safety, security, and equity (justice) in dealings as transactions are conducted as per well-defined rules and regulations.
 The managing body of the exchange keeps control of the members.
 Fraudulent practices are also checked effectively.
 Due to various rules and regulations, stock exchange functions as the custodian of funds of genuine investors.